 Step 1 – Choose/Reserve Your LLC Name

 Begin creating your LLC by choosing an appropriate name.
 Ensure the name you pick reflects your business’s offerings.
-If it contains any professional language like “Bank” or “University,” confirm that you have the authorization to do so.
+If it contains any professional language like “Bank” or “University,” confirm that you can.

 Additionally, you can ensure that your business name has “limited liability company” or one of the following variations in its name: